Sega19760/A-day-in-the-life-of-alex14534/README.md

 To enable internet multiplayer you now need a small Node.js signaling relay:

 1. Install dependencies: `npm install`
-2. Start the relay: `npm start`
+2. Start the relay: `npm start` (or `node signaling-server.js`)
-3. Share the machine's public address and port with friends (default `ws://<your-ip>:3000`).
+3. Expose the port to the public internet.
+For example, with ngrok run `ngrok http 3000` and copy the generated `https://...ngrok-free.app` address.
-4. In the in-game network panel enter the server URL and a room code, then click **Host** or **Join**.
+4. In the in-game network panel paste the matching `wss://...` URL, then click **Browse Lobbies** to pick a room or **Create Lobby** to host with a custom name and capacity.

-The relay only handles WebRTC handshake messages — gameplay traffic stays peer-to-peer.
+The relay now exposes `GET /rooms` for the lobby browser so every client can discover public rooms.
+Only WebRTC handshake data flows through the server — all gameplay packets remain peer-to-peer.